 The relationships between the Ling and the International Dzogchen Community are regulated by the present Statute, by the Statute of the IDC, by the statute of the Gar to which the Ling is affiliated and by the relevant protocol signed by the parties involved.
 The protocol authorizes NAME OF THE LING’s Gakyil to use the International Dzogchen Community trademarks, logos and brands according to the terms defined by the Code of Use for the International Dzogchen Community Trademarks, Logos and Brands.

-NAME OF THE LING has the right to a part of the membership fee to finance its activities, to be defined by the International Gakyil in consultation with the Ling’s Gakyil, and based on the Membership Regulations.
+NAME OF THE LING has the right to a part of the annual membership fee paid by the members, which includes the membership fee of the IDC, the membership fee of the Gar and the membership fee of the Ling..
+This share is to be defined by the International Gakyil in consultation with the Gar and Ling’s Gakyils, on the basis of the Membership Regulations.

-NAME OF THE LING has the right to appoint one representative to seat on the International Coordination Committee of the IDC (Art.
+NAME OF THE LING has the right to appoint one representative to sit on the International Coordination Committee of the IDC (Art.
 12 of the IDC Statute)

-All the rules of the International Dzogchen Community Statute constitute integral part of this Statute as well as the IDC Membership Regulations.
+All the rules of the International Dzogchen Community Statute constitute an integral part of this Statute as well as the IDC Membership Regulations.

 MISSION